Percolation transition for random forests in $d\geq 3$: The bulk renormalisation group flow

+\end{proposition} We remark that the image of $\Loc_{X,Y}$ is in general a larger space of local field monomials than $\cVbulk(Y)$, often denoted $\cV$ in \cite{MR3332939} --- for example first gradients of the field can arise which only need cancel upon the symmetrisation in \eqref{e:Loc-image}.
+Since we will not use this larger space directly we have not assigned a symbol for it.

-Indeed, the bound (i) is \cite[Proposition~1.16]{MR3332939}, the contraction bound (ii) is \cite[Proposition~1.12]{MR3332939}, the decomposition property (iii) holds by the definition of $\Loc_{X,Y}$ in \cite[Definition~1.15]{MR3332939}, and the Euclidean invariance (iv) is \cite[Proposition~1.9]{MR3332939}.
+\begin{proof}[Proof of Proposition~\ref{prop:Loc}] The bound (i) is \cite[Proposition~1.16]{MR3332939}, the contraction bound (ii) is \cite[Proposition~1.12]{MR3332939}, the decomposition property (iii) holds by the definition of $\Loc_{X,Y}$ in \cite[Definition~1.15]{MR3332939}, and the Euclidean invariance (iv) is \cite[Proposition~1.9]{MR3332939}.
 Note that the parameter $A'$ in \cite[Proposition~1.12]{MR3332939} does not appear here as it applies to the boson field $\phi$; our fermionic context corresponds to $\phi=0$.
 For the application of \cite[Proposition~1.12]{MR3332939} we have used that $p_\Phi$ was fixed to be $2d$ in Definition~\ref{def:Phi}, and that we have only considered the action of $\Loc$ on small sets.

-Finally, property (v) follows from the fact that the space $\cVbulk$ defined in Definition~\ref{def:cV} contains all local monomials of dimension at most $d$ invariant under lattice rotations.
-We remark that the image of $\Loc_{X,Y}$ is a larger space of local field monomials than $\cVbulk(Y)$, often denoted $\cV$ in \cite{MR3332939}.
-Since we will not use this space directly we have not assigned a symbol for it.
+Finally, property (v) follows from \cite[Proposition~1.10]{MR3332939} and the fact that the space $\cVbulk$ defined in Definition~\ref{def:cV} contains all local polynomials of dimension at most $d$ invariant under lattice automorphisms that fix a point. \end{proof}